barryclark/bashstrap/README.md

-Bashstrap - Love your terminal
+Bashstrap - love your terminal
 ==============================

 If you're still using the stock OSX terminal, Bashstrap is a quick way to spruce it up, and provides a solid foundation for customizing your dotfiles.